The Advanced- Fine Furniture Course

 Throughout this process, tutors provide ongoing support in resolving technical challenges, refining design decisions and pushing the quality of both craftsmanship and creative thinking further.

-By the end of the course, students often leave with a substantial and highly personal body of work that reflects both their technical ability and their individual ambitions as a maker.
+By the end of the course, students leave with a substantial and highly personal body of work that reflects both their technical ability and their individual ambitions as a maker.

 Completion